Fiji profile - media

 - From the section Asia

 Radio is a key source of information, particularly on the outer islands.
-There are publicly and privately-owned stations.
+There are public and privately-owned stations.
 The BBC broadcasts on 88.2 FM in Suva.

 Fiji Times - private, main English-language daily